 I use an Excalibur 5 Tray.
 I've had it for about 8 years and have used it for MANY hours... it's absolutely fabulous and you should get one!

 Turn your dehydrator to the "fruit" setting, or about 135°.

-I live in a very humid climate and it took about 8 hours for them to be fully dry.
+I live in a very humid climate and it took about 8 hours for the quartered figs to be fully dry, and about 12 for the whole figs to be at the point where we like them.
 But times may vary, so check them every so often after about 6 hours.

 Once the figs are completely dried, remove the trays from the dehydrator and allow the fruit to cool.